jabwd/azurestorage/README.md

 A SPM package for communicating with an azure storage account using Vapor.
 This package is under development and not ready for production use.

+A separate package is also included called `AzureStorage` which does not depend on Vapor and can therefore be used anywhere where swift-nio is generally available.

 ## Features
 - [x] Listing containers in a given storage account
 - [x] Listing blobs in a container
-- [x] Basic container management
+- [x] Basic storage container management
 - [x] Async blob download
 - [x] Safari MP4 support
 - [ ] ACL Support
 - [ ] SAS support
 - [x] CRUD operations for blobs in a container
 - [ ] Improved error handling, especially XML errors returning from AZS
-- [ ] Azure Queue support.
-Basic support is WIP but I stopped due to project priorities shifting for now
+- [x] Basic storage queue's support
 - [ ] Things I probably forgot about

 I don't have plans to support TableQueue or the File service at this point in time